Mary Pilgrim and my other Pilgrim ancestors

 • Ann Pilgrim (1745-????), my 5th great-grand aunt.
 Ann was baptised on 2 January 1746 at All Saints Church in Old Buckenham.
 I’ve no further records for her but the fact she wasn’t mentioned in her father’s will suggests she had died.

-• Robert Wingfield (1770-????) was baptised in Old Buckenham but his trail then goes cold.
+• Robert Wingfield (1770-????) was baptised in Old Buckenham on 10 June 1770 but his trail then goes cold.

-• Sarah Wingfield (1779-????) was baptised in Old Buckenham, married Daniel Freeman in 1807 and had a son.
+• Sarah Wingfield (1779-????) was baptised in Old Buckenham on 21 March 1779.
+She married Daniel Freeman there on 23 December 1807 and had a son there the following year but what happened to them is unclear.

 • Robert Pilgrim (1750-????), my 6th great uncle.
 Robert was baptised on 30 December 1750 at All Saints Church in Old Buckenham and married Margaret Chinnery (another Chinnery marriage!) at Rockland St Peter, Norfolk, on 22 November 1774.
 The couple had a number of children, who were baptised a few miles from Rockland at St Martin’s in Thompson.
 I have been unable to find a death date for Robert – he may have remarried and moved away from the area – but Margaret died relatively young and was buried on 4 May 1783 in Thompson.